It's astonishing that Saturday Night Live has endured for over 45 years and continues to deliver laughs every week.

-Debbie Downer is a sullen girl who appears at social gatherings, only to disrupt the mood of her companions with her negative thoughts, doubtful views, and concerns about feline AIDS.
-Every thought is followed by Debbie’s knowing look to the camera and a “wah-wah” sound.
+Debbie Downer is a sullen girl who joins social gatherings but only disrupts the mood with her negative thoughts, doubtful views, and concerns about feline AIDS.
+Every thought is followed by Debbie's knowing look to the camera and a "wah-wah" sound.

 Rachel Dratch makes Debbie a most unforgettable character.
 If you need proof, watch her extremely funny debut where nearly every cast member, including host Lindsay Lohan, breaks character.

 6. Wayne's World

 Here's the SNL skit that launched several careers.
 "Wayne's World" involves Mike Myers and Dana Carvey as metalhead hosts Wayne and Garth, respectively, in a segment that has them discuss their favorite bands, share random anecdotes, and do countdown lists.

 Just the sheer party-ready excitement from the cheerful Wayne and the coy Garth makes every segment of theirs unforgettable.
 Throw in their signature catchphrases and you have a skit that defined SNL.

 It's no surprise that this successful skit went on to become two great feature-length movies in Wayne's World and Wayne's World 2.

 "The Delicious Dish" is a food radio show hosted by Ana Gesteyer's Margaret Jo McCullen and Molly Shannon's Teri Rialto.
 Every segment, they feature a guest and their special dish—but trying those meals comes with some explicit details.

 The sketch's most memorable entry has to be Alec Baldwin's first turn as Pete Schweddy with his "Schweddy Balls."
 Even just the hosts' dull delivery and their obliviousness to the double entendres make this sketch a comedy gold staple.